 This is clear then “secondary channel offset” MUST be present.
 Operating Classes, as far as I know, are not mandatory to include.
 Therefore I conclude that this should be

-“Switching to a 40 MHz off-channel direct link is achieved by including the following information in the TDLS Channel Switch Request frame”
+“Switching to a 40 MHz off-channel direct link is achieved by including any of the following information in the TDLS Channel Switch Request frame”

 Now let’s look at